Anmol-Singh-Jaggi/blog/blog/published/06_Creating video demonstrations for projects/Creating_video_demonstrations_for_projects.md

 ----------------------------

-Firstly, we'll need to record a video showing the project live in action.
+Firstly, we'll need to record a video showing the project in action.
 There are [many custom screencasting solutions](http://askubuntu.com/q/4428/173003) available for doing that.
 However, most of them have some problem or the other, or are available for a single platform only.